ouasamine/i-budget/README.md

 - Microverse ❤️

-Original design idea by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).
+- Credit goes to [Gregoire Vella on Behance](https://www.behance.net/gregoirevella) whose original design was used.

 ## License